Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 * be produced to comply with the technical recommendations, practices and strategies outlined in the International Association of Audiovisual Archives’, Guidelines on the Production and Preservation of Digital Audio Objects, IASA-TC 04, 2nd edition

-### Audio Preservation Master Files will be produced using the following file specs:
+### Audio Preservation Master Files will be produced using the following file specifications:

 For the reformatting of **analog** archive original recordings.